dpatel12/CMPT-120-Data-Processing-Assignment/README.md

 # CMPT 120: Data Processing Assignment
 ### Introduction
 The Data Processing Assignment was the final assignment of CMPT 120 in the Fall 2019 semester at SFU.
 Approximately 2 weeks were given to complete the assignment.
 The option to complete the assignment as a team existed however this assignment was completed individually.
-Provided code was given by Professor Diana Cukierman to read and write to .csv files, but all other code is my own.
+Provided code was given by Professor Diana Cukierman to read and write to .csv files, found as in **codeProvided.py** and copied to the final assignment file, but the rest of the program is my own work.
 The assignment was written in Python 3.7, and is included as **dataProcessing.py**.

 In addition to the programming assignment, we were tasked with creating a flowchart to better visualize and explain the top (global) level of the file, which has been included as **Flowchart.jpg**.